 .

-Enter your site domain at this new /edit-symbol
+- Enter your site domain at a specifc path, such as

 You can use localhost